Yevheniia-Rudenko/adaptive-climate-change-app/README.md

 # Adaptive Climate Change App

-  This is a code bundle for Adaptive Climate Change App.
-The original project is available at https://www.figma.com/design/LYroMnemDs2Krs4MajiEoo/Adaptive-Climate-Change-App.
+An interactive web application for learning about climate change adaptation strategies.

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.